Public Hearings — Required and Courtesy

 All speakers for a required public hearing will be called in an order determined by the council president, alternating between opposing points of view when possible.

-Speakers for a courtesy public hearing will be randomly ordered, alternating between the two positions, until the one-hour time limit is reached.
+Speakers for a courtesy public hearing will be randomly ordered, alternating between the two positions, until the time limit is reached.

 General Dos and Don'ts

 - Please turn off cell phones or other devised that might make noise during your comments.

 - Begin by stating your name, city of residence, and if you feel comfortable doing so, your home address.